Marwan II

 Marwan ibn Muhammad ibn Marwan (مروان بن محمد بن مروان; c.
-691– 6 August 750), commonly known as Marwan II and surnamed al-Himar (Arabic: الحمار), was the fourteenth and last caliph of the Umayyad Caliphate, ruling from 744 until his death.
+691– 6 August 750), commonly known as Marwan II, was the fourteenth and last caliph of the Umayyad Caliphate, ruling from 744 until his death.
 His reign was dominated by a civil war, and he was the last Umayyad ruler to rule the united Caliphate before the Abbasid Revolution toppled the Umayyad dynasty.

 Birth and background

-Marwan ibn Muhammad was a member of the Marwanid household of the Umayyad Caliphate.
-His grandmother was named Zaynab.
-Marwan's father was Muhammad ibn Marwan, who was the son of the fourth Umayyad Caliph Marwan I, and hence half-brother to fifth Umayyad Caliph Abd al-Malik ibn Marwan.
+Marwan ibn Muhammad was a member of the Marwanid house of the Umayyad Caliphate.
+He was the son of Muhammad ibn Marwan, making him a grandson of the fourth Umayyad caliph Marwan I and a nephew to the caliph Abd al-Malik ibn Marwan and a cousin to Yazid II, the father of al-Walid II.
+Historical tradition places his birth around 695 CE.

-His mother was a woman who's mostly unnamed, however sometimes is called Rayya or Tarubah, and is likely of non-Arab origin (a Kurd according to most accounts).
-Some have referenced that his mother was already pregnant with Marwan before his legal father, Muhammad, bed her, thus making the child not his.
-A couple sources report that Muhammad had taken her captive during the suppression of Ibn al-Zubayr's revolt, prior to her capture she was either the slave of Ibn al-Zubayr or of his cook, Zumri.
-These two men were believed to be Marwan's real biological father by Umayyad contenders.
-There is much doubt and dispute on his mother's name but she was most commonly known as Umm Marwan (meaning "Mother of Marwan").
+Political opponents weaponized his maternal lineage and non-Arab background to undermine his legitimacy during the civil wars of the Third Fitna.
+Hostile accounts claimed his mother was a non-Arab concubine of Kurdish origin who was already pregnant when Muhammad ibn Marwan acquired her following the suppression of anti-Umayyad rebels during the Second Fitna in Iraq, leading detractors to attribute his paternity to alternative figures.
+Such genealogical attacks reflected broader anxieties among the Umayyad elite regarding the political rise of slave-born heirs during the twilight of the dynasty.

 Early life

 In 732–733, Caliph Hisham appointed Marwan governor of Armenia.
 In 735–736, Marwan invaded Georgia, devastated it and then took three fortresses of the Alans and made peace with Tumanshah.
 In 739–740, he launched further raids and obtained tribute.

 In 744–745, on hearing news of the plot to overthrow al-Walid II, Marwan wrote to his relatives from Armenia strongly discouraging this.
 He urged them to harmoniously preserve the stability and well-being of the Umayyad house, however, this was disregarded and many armed men moved into Damascus.
 Yazid slipped into Damascus and deposed al-Walid in a coup, following this up with a disbursement of funds from the treasury.
+Following al-Walid's assassination, Sulayman ibn Hisham, who had previously been imprisoned by al-Walid, was released in Transjordan, secured the local provincial treasury, and marched toward Damascus to consolidate his position with the new regime.

 Reportedly, Marwan II, who for several years had supervised the campaigns against the Byzantines and the Khazars on the Caliphate's northwestern frontiers, had considered claiming the caliphate at the death of al-Walid II, but a Kalbi rebellion had forced him to wait.
 Instead, Yazid III appointed him governor to Upper Mesopotamia and he took up residence in the Qays-dominated city of Harran.
 Throughout Yazid III's Caliphate Marwan remained a governor and he didn't claim the throne for himself.